 Another option is to inquire about your insurance company to help you cover medical costs.

-Types of cases that qualify for cash advances
+Types of cases that qualify for settlement advances

 - Car crashes